 The All-Star Game caps off an extended weekend of baseball festivities.
 From the MLB Draft to the Home Run Derby, Seattle will have no shortage of bat-and-ball action—as highlighted in our MLB All-Star Week schedule below.

-What channel is the MLB All-Star Game on?
+What channel shows the MLB All-Star Game?

 The 2023 MLB All-Star Game will air live at 8 p.m.
 Eastern on FOX, but you can also catch Spanish-language commentary on Fox Deportes.